 As it turned out, the overall leadership went to fellow PNSI rider Ronald Oranza.
 Eventually, Jan Paul Morales was dislodged from his two-year reign and stripped of his Ronda title, becoming second in the GC and a sprint king.
 Meanwhile, his Navy colleague, Junrey Navarra, received the polka dot jersey (KOM).
 Concurrently, Philippine Navy Standard Insurance governed the LBC Ronda Pilipinas 2018 by one to three finish, setting a five-year-winning streak record, and commanded most classifications except for U23.

-In 2019, Morales accomplished yet another remarkable feat after winning for the first time a lap in a UCI-sanctioned race.
-In this special edition of Ronda Pilipinas, the Navy skipper pulled off a lap win, outsprinting both local and international rivals, especially Malaysia’s Saleh brothers, in a bunch sprint on stage 3.
+In 2019, Morales accomplished yet another remarkable feat after winning a lap in a UCI-sanctioned race for the first time.
+In this special edition of Ronda Pilipinas, the Navy skipper pulled off a lap win, outsprinting local and international rivals, especially Malaysia’s Saleh brothers, in a bunch sprint on stage 3.
 In the end, he ended up fourth in the overall GC and third in Best Filipino.

 In the recently concluded LBC Ronda Pilipinas anniversary race, the 34-year-old Jan Paul Morales placed 12th overall in the GC.
 Nonetheless, he won three critical laps, which significantly contributed to the Philippine Navy Standard Insurance’s overall victory since stage four.
 Likewise, the team captain maintained and defended his sprint leadership, including their overall team leadership.